wmutschl/mutschler.eu/content/linux/install-guides/raspi-post-install.md

 ---
-title: Things to do after installing Ubuntu Server 20.10. on Raspberry Pi 4 (Apps, Settings, and Tweaks)
+title: 'Ubuntu Server Raspberry Pi: Things to do after installation (Apps, Settings, and Tweaks)'
-linktitle: Raspberry Pi apps-settings-tweaks
+#linktitle: Raspberry Pi apps-settings-tweaks
+summary: In the following I will go through my post installation steps, i.e. which settings I choose and which apps and containers I install and use on my Raspberry Pi 4 (4 GB)
 toc: true
 type: book
-date: "2021-01-11T00:00:00+01:00"
+#date: "2021-01-11"
 draft: false

-# Prev/next pager order (if `docs_section_pager` enabled in `params.toml`)
-weight: 52
+weight: 14
 ---

 ***Please feel free to raise any comments or issues on the [website's Github repository](https://github.com/wmutschl/website-academic).
 Pull requests are very much appreciated.***